bufferflies/tikv/doc/features/remote_coprocessor.md

 ```
 [kvengine]
 remote-coprocessor-addr = "http://127.0.0.1:19000/coprocessor"
-remote-coprocessor-min-blocks = 256
+remote-coprocessor-min-blocks-size = 32000000
 ```

 - The `remote-coprocessor-addr` parameter specifies the address of the remote coprocessor worker to which heavy coprocessor requests will be offloaded.
-- The `remote-coprocessor-min-blocks` parameter defines the threshold for offloading a coprocessor request to the remote worker.
+- The `remote-coprocessor-min-blocks-size` parameter defines the blocks size threshold for offloading a coprocessor request to the remote worker.

 The tikv-server encodes the offload request with related memtable and snapshot data, and then dispatches the encoded request to worker using http/https.